-Minimal Mitigation Moderate Mitigation Substantial Mitigation A Social distancing signage is posted.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Social distancing signage is posted.
 Common areas are re- arranged to comply with social distancing and enhanced cleaning.
 All common areas are closed to entry.

 Common areas provide a challenge for social distancing protocols.
 It is recommended that all common spaces are closed but where this is not possible (in areas such as restrooms) appropriate precautions should be taken.
 Utilization of simple visual signage, marking 6-foot segments on the floor to indicate safe queueing distances, reduction of chairs in offices and meeting rooms, closing adjacent sinks in restrooms, and the use of a social distancing coach are all potentially effective means of reminding those utilizing a common space to "mind the gap" and use common spaces in a safe manner.
+If your facility has a common refreshments area with coffee machines, popcorn machines, vending machines, etc., it is recommended those are removed or modified in a manner that will not enable transmission of the virus.

 Common space protocols may include:

-- Close common areas whenever possible. - Reduce or close seating areas in common areas such as offices, canteens/cafeterias, and meeting rooms to ensure people remain at least 6 feet apart. - Assess risks around internal/external food services and/or catering, and consider starting with employees bring their own food or providing prepared packaged meals. - Wipe down all common surfaces before and after use using sanitizing wipes or disinfectant. - Avoid large gatherings (greater than 10 people) and keep duration of exposure short. - Avoid and report to leadership those who appear to be demonstrating symptoms (coughing, sneezing, or stating they feel like they have fever-like symptoms). - Avoid touching common surfaces (where possible) and ensure frequent washing of hands. - Pay special attention to the hygienic preparation and/or transport for canteen and cafeteria services, including ensuring the health of food service employees.

-- When common spaces cannot be closed, mark floors, tables, and desks to indicate appropriate 6-foot distancing. - Provide hand sanitizer in multiple locations in common areas for quick, easy access.
+- Close common areas whenever possible. - Reduce or close seating areas in common areas such as customer waiting areas or common areas, canteens/cafeterias, and meeting rooms to ensure people remain at least 6 feet apart. - Wipe down all common surfaces before and after use using sanitizing wipes or disinfectant. - Avoid large gatherings (greater than 10 people) and keep duration of exposure short (less than 10 minutes) when possible. - Avoid and report to management those customers or visitors who appear to be demonstrating symptoms (coughing, sneezing, or stating they feel like they have fever-like symptoms). - Avoid touching common surfaces (where possible) and ensure frequent washing of hands. - Pay special attention to the hygienic preparation and/or transport for canteen and cafeteria services, including ensuring the health of food service employees. - When common spaces cannot be closed, mark floors, tables, and desks to indicate appropriate 6-foot distancing. - Provide hand sanitizer in multiple locations in common areas for quick, easy access.

-- Provide sanitary wipes for use in cafeterias with signage to clean surface before and after eating. - Evaluate restrooms to make sure social distancing is maintainable, closing adjacent sinks where necessary. - Provide markings on the floor in any locations where queueing is necessary.
+- Provide sanitary wipes for use in cafeterias with signage to clean surface before and after eating. - Evaluate restrooms to make sure social distancing is maintainable, closing adjacent sinks where necessary.
+Consider closing of community water fountains or the prohibition of using a personal bottle that would come in contact with the water dispenser. - Provide markings on the floor in any locations where cueing is necessary.